eonian-core/farm/README.md

 yarn
 ```

-2) Open package which you want to start
+2) Open the package which you want to start
-    * `cd packages/web` - Open dApp package
+    * `cd packages/web` - Open the dApp package
     * `cd packages/contract` - Open contracts package

 3) Follow the guide of the package which you want to start